 Buffett calls this “waiting for the fat pitch.”
 Buffett is doing just that today.

-His Berkshire Hathaway is sitting on $122 billion in cash.
-And it is a drag on Berkshire’s returns.
-Just like his $15 billion was in 1998 – and $43 billion in 2004 – before he made sweetheart deals to boost Berkshire’s long-term returns.
+His Berkshire Hathaway is sitting on $128 billion in cash.
+And it is a drag on Berkshire’s returns today.
+Just as its $15 billion was in 1998 – and its $43 billion was in 2004 – before Buffett made sweetheart deals to boost Berkshire’s long-term returns.